Abjad/abjad/README.md

 Online documentation for the most recent release of Abjad is available at http://projectabjad.org.

-PDFs are available in Abjad's ``abjad/docs/pdf/`` directory after you install the package.
+PDFs are available in Abjad's ``docs/pdf`` directory after you install the package.

 Most users will find the online or PDF version of the docs sufficient.
-If you work with Abjad a lot then you might want to build recent copies of the docs yourself.
-Download and install Graphviz from http://graphviz.org if you plan on the building Abjad's docs yourself.
+If you work with Abjad a lot then you might want to build the docs yourself.
+Abjad's doc-building system depends on Graphviz.
+So visit http://graphviz.org if you decide to build the docs yourself.

 Installing the current packaged version of Abjad with pip